ekaterinamarinova/algorithm/Readme.md

-# Algorithm project
+# Algorithms for solving various issues
-## Here you can find implementations of different algorithms written in Java.
+## Here you can find different task solutions like solved HackerRank tasks

-### Currently available implementations:

-* BubbleSort